Biden's top diplomat calls for deeper Japan ties, as China, North Korea cast shadow

 TOKYO (Reuters) - U.S. Secretary of State Antony Blinken on Tuesday called for deeper economic and security ties with Japan, as he and Defence Secretary Lloyd Austin seek to use their first trip abroad to strengthen Asian alliances in the face of China’s assertiveness.

-Issues on the agenda range from freedom of navigation in the South and East China Seas and semiconductor supply-chain security, to North Korean nuclear issue and the military coup in Myanmar.
+Beijing looms large over the meeting, with issues on the agenda ranging from freedom of navigation in the South and East China Seas and semiconductor supply-chain security, to the North Korean nuclear threat and the military coup in Myanmar.

 “We really come to reaffirm the fact that the alliance is as we’d like to say the cornerstone of our peace, security and prosperity,” Blinken said in remarks to U.S. embassy staff in Tokyo.